Helping businesses protect & profit from their innovations in Silicon Valley &

-Companies across the United States are now using intellectual property protection mechanisms such as patents, trademarks, and copyrights in a very different manner in the age of digital technology.
+Companies across the United States are now using intellectual property protection mechanisms such as patents, and trademarks in a very different manner in the age of digital technology.
 For example, according to recent estimates, Google is now being granted about ten patents every day that the U.S. Patent and Trademark Office is open, and while some of these patents are focused on inventions and processes that improve the efficacy of Google’s search engine technology, many of them are completely unrelated such as Google’s patent for a “Smart Home Hazard Detection System.”
 Google is not alone in this respect.
 Many companies such as IBM, Microsoft, Facebook, and Apple are all filing patents on a wide range of technology that is still in the infant stages of development.
 In fact, IBM, in particular, was awarded over 9,000 patents in 2017.

 So, the question then becomes, why are these technology giants filing patents at such a rapid rate?
 There are two answers to this question.
 First, the United States patent system switched to a first-to-file standard in 2013.
 This shift gave all companies an incentive to file for patents as soon as possible or risk having their patent application rejected due to a competitor filing an application for the same technology or invention first.
 Consequently, companies ultimately realized that patents and other forms of intellectual property (IP) protections could be used as a strategic advantage over their competitors.
 This methodology is both the second answer to our question and the most important factor currently influencing how corporations worldwide structure and view their IP portfolio.

-A Strategic Approach to Creating an IP Portfolio
+A Strategic Approach To Creating An IP Portfolio

-Regardless of whether you are the CEO of a small tech start-up or a multinational corporation, the key to creating an IP portfolio that facilitates corporate growth, generates value for your shareholders, and effectively protects your company’s brand, inventions, and trade secrets is choosing a mix of IP protections that are tailored to the type of technology you’re developing and the industry your company operates in.
+Regardless of whether you are the CEO of a small tech start-up or a multinational corporation, the key to creating an IP portfolio that facilitates corporate growth, generates value for your shareholders, and effectively protects your company’s brand, inventions, and trade secrets is choosing a mix of IP protections that is tailored to the type of technology you’re developing and the industry your company operates in.
 This is accomplished through extensive collaboration with your patent attorney.
 During this discussion, your patent lawyer will evaluate which IP portfolio is the best fit for your company based on:

 - The type of product your corporation is currently developing or planning on developing